When selecting a fast hosting solution, you must consider many factors. Among them: choosing the right type of storage – SSD or HDD.

 Historically, hard disk drives (HDD), also known as magnetic storage devices, have been the most common type of storage available.
 These drives have been around for decades and can store large amounts of data very cheaply.
 Magnetic storage devices include hard disk drives, magneto-optical drives (e.g. CDROMs, DVDs) tapes, and floppy disks.

 In regards to hosting, you will normally only be looking at hard disk drives for your service.
-However, in recent years, solid-state drives (SSD) have gained increased popularity, especially for dedicated hosting.
+However, in recent years, solid-state drives (SSD) have gained increased popularity.

 When selecting a hosting service, knowing the difference between SSD and HDD storage can help you make an informed decision that will best meet your business needs.